Women battle misogyny to send hip-hop spinning in a new direction

 “When there was negativity or any kind of misogyny, it only pushed us even more,” said DJ Spinderella, a member of the hip-hop group Salt-N-Pepa.
 “Our first goal was to shake our thing, but then the fact that we were inspiring women to become their better selves despite the negative was important.”

-By the late ’90s and early 2000s, women were becoming more visible in hip-hop.
-Female artists offered a variety of sounds from Lauryn Hill to Missy Elliott.
+By the late '90s and early 2000s, women were becoming more visible in hip-hop.
+Female artists offered a variety of sounds and trends — from Lauryn Hill's melodic rap to Missy Elliott’s experimental music videos.

-But challenges persisted.
-As more women entered, some were uniting on hit records such as “Ladies Night,” while others were pitted against each other.
-The hypersexualization of women was also ramping up.
+Challenges for female rappers persisted.
+As more women entered the genre, some were uniting on hit records such as “Ladies Night,” while others were pit against each other.
+At the same time, the hypersexualization of women was ramping up.

+“With the historical treatment of women and how women have been sexualized, I think women artists have been able to reclaim it,” said Christin Smith, an independent consulting researcher.

 Although female rappers have pushed sex positive lyrics since the ‘80s, the mid-to-late ’90s saw the advent of artists such as Lil' Kim and Foxy Brown more overtly displaying and owning their sexuality.
 This drew controversy — and hypocrisy.